How is olive oil made?

 Olive pressing of the Saqura Extra virgin olive oil

-A good example of a modern olive oil press is the one where the exclusive extra virgin olive oil Saqura is produced.
+A prime example of a modern olive oil press is the one where the exclusive Saqura extra virgin olive oil is produced.
 This high-tech press is located just outside the town of Arroyo de Ojanco in the beautiful Sierra de Segura.
-Here my cousin, who works in the technical department, ensures that the mechanical press runs smoothly during the harvest season.
+Here, my cousin, who works in technical services, ensures that the mechanical press runs smoothly during the harvest season.

 The video below shows the complete process from olive to olive oil, step by step: